-A club that is open to all members of the public will be treated under the Act as a “service provider” and will be subject to separate but similar prohibitions and obligations.
+The Act applies to private clubs and associations with 25 or more members, and whose membership is controlled by rules involving a selection process.
+A club which is open to all members of the public is treated by the Act as a service provider, and is therefore subject to separate but similar prohibitions and obligations.

 Who is protected by the Act?

 Members, potential members, guests and potential guests of private clubs and associations who have at least one of the following ‘protected characteristics’ are protected from discrimination by the Act:

 - Gender reassignment

 The Act also protects individuals who are unfairly treated because they are wrongly perceived to have a particular characteristic (or are treated as though they had it,) or because they associate with someone who has a protected characteristic (except for pregnancy and maternity).

 What does the Act prohibit?

 Private clubs and associations must not discriminate either directly or indirectly against their members and guests (or potential members and guests).

 Direct discrimination takes place where a person treats another person with a protected characteristic less favourably than others who do not possess that protected characteristic.

 Indirect discrimination occurs where a provision, criterion or practice is applied which is discriminatory in relation to protected characteristic.
 This includes conduct which is applied (or would apply) to people who don’t share the characteristic in question, and conduct putting a person possessing a protected characteristic at a particular disadvantage.